-This former auto garage in Nashville’s Gulch neighborhood was turned into a truly unique five-room boutique hotel in 2014, and it’s a real standout.
-No cold industrial vibes here: The high-ceilinged rooms—some have loft living spaces—are furnished with plush custom furniture and cozy rugs, and the spacious baths gleam with white subway tiles and vintage taps.
-There is no front desk, but guests receive a passcode for the entry keypad, and a concierge service is on call.
-A comfortable sitting area is furnished with a couch and board games, and a large sideboard is set with refreshments and coffee during the day, which makes the 404 the perfect spot for urban explorers.
-Guests can—and should—eat at the attached 404 Kitchen, housed in a shipping container and accessed through another keycode doorway.
-It’s one of the top eateries in the city.
+Built in a former auto garage in Nashville’s Gulch neighborhood, this five-room boutique hotel replaces industrial vibes with low-key sophistication: The whitewashed rooms—some with loft-style living spaces—feature high ceilings, custom furniture, and high-end amenities like Sferra linens and Turkish cotton robes, and the subway-tiled baths gleam with vintage taps.
+There is no front desk, but guests receive a passcode for the entry keypad before arrival, and a concierge service is always on call.
+Have some down time?
+A comfortable sitting area is set up with board games and a large sideboard stocked with complimentary refreshments and coffee throughout the day, which makes the 404 the perfect spot for urban explorers who like to come and go as they please.
+But don’t miss dinner at the 404 Kitchen.
+Housed in a shipping container and accessed through another keycode doorway, it’s one of the city’s top restaurants.

 Stylish Stays at the 404 Kitchen and Hotel

 After operating out of a jewel box of a space for years—inside a former shipping container—chef Matt Bolus recently announced that his 404 Kitchen would be moving to a larger space across the street in the rapidly growing Gulch neighborhood.
 Bolus will keep his seasonal way of cooking things, though.
 Starters might include crudo with pickled strawberry or black truffle burrata with butter-braised leeks and country ham.
 Main courses could include a pork Bolognese, rabbit with ricotta gnudi, or a fish stew inspired by Bolus’s Bermuda travels, with cod, fennel, carrot, onion, celery, tomato, dark rum, and sherry pepper.
 Whiskey fans, take note: The 404 Kitchen has an extensive collection for tasting.